 "What?
 How could you not be-"

-"Well, for one thing, how about the fact that you just burned up this building?"
+"Well, for one thing, how about the fact that you're the one responsible for burning up this building?"

 "Oh.
 Yes.
 Good point."